Partnership with God?

 One by one, I took each garment out of the bag.
 Vibrant colors.
 Just the right size except for a few items.
 Name brands beyond my budget.
 Beautiful.
 Did I say beautiful…such a pitiful word to describe the treasures I was unfolding.
 Some gently worn and others still sporting the tags that announced it had never been worn.

-I ran my hand over the fabric.
-I smiled at the bling and the sparkle that fit my taste perfectly!
+I ran my hand over the fabric and smiled at the bling and the sparkle that fit my taste perfectly!

 I had to try them on and Wayne was a doll baby and let me model them for him.
 Half the fun is sharing the joy with someone else…right?!!